Homemade Chicken Soup

-This is the BEST chicken soup, Jewish penicillin, or whatever you’d like to call it.
-I’ve always shied away from parsnips and dill is not my favorite herb, but they both add layers of flavor to this delicious soup.
+- This is the BEST chicken soup, Jewish penicillin, or whatever you’d like to call it.
+I’ve always shied away from parsnips and dill is not my favorite herb, but they both add layers of flavor to this delicious chicken vegetable soup.

-I’ve added matzoh balls or orzo in the past, but any noodle or dumpling would be nice.
-This soup is perfect if you’re under the weather or just want something to warm you to the core on a chilly evening.
-I’ve shared this recipe with numerous friends, and every single one swears this is the best chicken soup they’ve ever tasted.
+I’ve added matzo balls or orzo, a small rice-shaped pasta, in the past, but any noodle or dumpling would be nice in this flavorful chicken stock.
+This Jewish chicken soup is perfect if you’re under the weather or just want something to warm you to the core on a chilly evening.
+I’ve shared this recipe with numerous friends, and every single one swears this is the best chicken soup recipe they’ve ever tasted.

 - Fluids help reduce congestion, though this is not limited to chicken soup.